HISTORY OF INFINITY DAY: AUGUST 8

 The “lazy eight,” used in livestock branding, is a mathematical symbol representing infinity.
 It is called a lemniscate, after the type of curves of a similar algebraic geometry shape.

 It was first used mathematically by John Wallis in the 17th century.
 But it had other uses:

 - Mathematically: refers to an infinite process rather than an infinite value

 - Graphic design: corporate logos, like Fujitsu and the Qatar 2022 FIFA World Cup.

 - Mysticism: an alternative to the traditional circular form, the symbol represents the ouroboros, an ancient image of a snake eating its own tail.

 History of Infinity Day

-Infinity Day was first conceived and created by Jean-Pierre Ady Fenyo, a philosopher, poet, journalist, and science-fiction author.
-As a sidewalk philosopher, he became known back in 1987 as “The Original New York City Free Advice Man” (see The New Yorker magazine’s August 17, 1987 issue.)
+Infinity Day was conceived and created by Jean-Pierre Ady Fenyo, a philosopher, poet, journalist, and science-fiction author.
+As a sidewalk philosopher, he became known in 1987 as “The Original New York City Free Advice Man” (see The New Yorker magazine’s August 17, 1987 issue.)
 He has since become known as a celebrity there.